-\item \textsl{Auxiliary Task Networks.} \textsl{Auxiliary task networks} (Figure \ref{fig:network}(c)) employ different tasks in the summarization models.
-For example, text classification, text reconstruction or other auxiliary tasks serve as complementary representation learners to obtain advanced features.
-Meanwhile, \textsl{Auxiliary task networks} also provide researchers a solution to further utilize adequate data from other tasks.
-In this strategy, the weights of different branches are shared.
+\item \textsl{Auxiliary Task Networks (Figure \ref{fig:network}(c))} employ different tasks in the summarization models, where text classification, text reconstruction or other auxiliary tasks serve as complementary representation learners to obtain advanced features.
+Meanwhile, auxiliary task networks also provide researchers with a solution to use appropriate data from other tasks.
+In this strategy, parameters sharing scheme are used for jointly optimizing different tasks.

-\item \textsl{Reconstruction Networks.} Labeling multi-document summarization data is a time-consuming and laborious work. \textsl {Reconstruction networks} (Figure \ref{fig:network}(d)) optimize models from unsupervised learning paradigm, which allow summarization models overcome the limitation of insufficient labeled golden summaries.
-By using such a paradigm, the generated summaries are able to be constrained in the natural language domain in a good manner.
+\item \textsl{Reconstruction Networks (Figure \ref{fig:network}(d))} optimize models from an unsupervised learning paradigm, which allows summarization models to overcome the limitation of insufficient annotated golden summaries.
+The use of such a paradigm enables generated summaries to be constrained in the natural language domain in a good manner.

-\item \textsl{Fusion Networks.} \textsl {Fusion networks} (Figure \ref{fig:network}(e)) fuse representation generated from neural networks and hand-crafted features, such as sentence position embeddings or other types of embeddings.
-Those hand-crafted features contain adequate prior knowledge which facilitates the optimization of summarization models.
+\item \textsl{Fusion Networks (Figure \ref{fig:network}(e))} fuse representation generated from neural networks and hand-crafted features.
+These hand-crafted features contain adequate prior knowledge that facilitates the optimization of summarization models.

-\item \textsl{Graph Neural Networks.} Figure \ref{fig:network}(f) shows the general structure of \textsl {Graph neural networks} leveraged by multi-document summarization task.
-Constructing graph structure based on the source documents, including word, sentence or document level information, are conducted in \textsl {Graph neural networks}.
-This strategy captures cross-document relations which is crucial and beneficial for multi-document model training.
+\item \textsl{Graph Neural Networks (Figure \ref{fig:network}(f)).} This strategy captures cross-document relations, crucial and beneficial for multi-document model training, by constructing graph structures based on the source documents, including word, sentence, or document-level information.

 \item \textsl{Encoder-Decoder Structure (Figure \ref{fig:network}(g)).} The encoder embeds source documents into the hidden representation, i.e., word, sentence and document representation.
 This representation, containing compressed semantic and syntactic information, is passed to the decoder which processes the latent embeddings to synthesize local and global semantic/syntactic information to produce the final summaries.

 \item \textsl{Pre-trained Language Models (Figure \ref{fig:network}(h))} obtain contextualized text representation by predicting words or phrases based on their context using large amounts of the corpus, which can be further fine-tuned for downstream task adaption \cite{dong2019unified}.
 The models can fine-tune with randomly initialized decoders in an end-to-end fashion since transfer learning can assist the model training process \cite{li2020leveraging}.